 Don’t have buttermilk?
 You can make your own.
 Measure 1/4 cup of white vinegar or fresh lemon juice in a quart-size measuring cup.
 Then, add enough milk (1%, 2%, or whole) to the same measuring cup until it reaches 1 quart.
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use for the soak.

 Get your breading ready.
-Do not leave any of these ingredients out.

-- Cornmeal (used for crunch)
+- Cornmeal (for crunch)

 - Panko breadcrumbs.
 Not familiar with Panko?
 Panko is a Japanese-style breadcrumb traditionally used as a coating for fried or baked foods.
 It’s available in most major grocery stores near the stuffing.

 Here’s why Panko is better than regular breadcrumbs in this recipe: Panko is made from crustless bread and is coarsely ground into airy, large flakes.
 Panko flakes tend to stay crispier longer than regular breadcrumbs because they don’t absorb as much grease.

 You can then flavor the breading with pepper, paprika, salt, lemon pepper, garlic powder.
 Really, whatever seasonings you prefer.
 I’ll list what I used in the full recipe below with the option of any said seasonings.
 The Panko I used was pre-seasoned, but I made a note of that in the recipe.